ucsd-cse11-w24/cse11-pa4-starter/README.md

 - It should contain the entire unrolled tweet, not just the `contents` field.

 8. In class `ReplyTweet`, should be field `replyTo` be a `TextTweet` object instead of a `Tweet`?

-9. replyTo field should be of type Tweet.
+- replyTo field should be of type Tweet.
 Since TextTweet and ReplyTweet both implement the Tweet interface, TextTweet and ReplyTweet both have a shared type called Tweet.
-(Like for example in the class we saw CircleRegion and SquareRegion were both of type Region.)

-10. Having replyTo as a Tweet object helps us achieve the "thread" function, where you can reply to your's own Tweets repeatedly.
+(Like for example in the class we saw CircleRegion and SquareRegion were both of type Region.).
+Having replyTo as a Tweet object helps us achieve the "thread" function, where you can reply to your's own Tweets repeatedly.